utdata/icj-cli-tools/lectures/git/git-01-git-intro.md

 Git allows for a "distributed" version control system, meaning that other people can share the entire code base.
 When they "check out" a repository (or repo), they get the entire code base.
 Contributors can then make changes and "check in" those changes for others to use.

 [Github](https://github.com) is the central server where we will save our code.
 It's also a project management tool and a social network of sorts.
-It's probably the most popular programming service in the world.
-As a university student, you can get the [Student developer pack](https://help.github.com/articles/applying-for-a-student-developer-pack/) which includes free private repos, but you can do that later.
+It's probably the most popular programming service in the world. ~~As a university student, you can get the [Student developer pack](https://help.github.com/articles/applying-for-a-student-developer-pack/) which includes free private repos, but you can do that later.~~ (<-- I'm not sure you need this anymore.)
 [Bitbucket Cloud](https://bitbucket.org/) is another popular code sharing service.

 ## Our goals